 - Our marking policy has a stamp that is used regularly which focuses teachers and pupils on how to improve.

 - Pupils are regularly reviewed in banding and setting meetings throughout the year in order to match pupils’ needs to the curriculum.
-This is informed by data published for each student three times a year; two traffic light reports and a full report.
-Individual teachers and or head of departments can refer a pupil at any time to the Assistant Headteacher, Mr Hamill i/c Intervention for Learning, to initiate pupil movement to the appropriate group.
+This is informed by data published for each student twice a year; one traffic light report and a full report (Year 7 have three reports).
+Individual teachers and/or head of departments can refer a pupil at any time to Mr Neilan, Assistant Principal – Pupil Progress, to initiate pupil movement to the appropriate group.

 - At Bishop Walsh we value and celebrate each child being able to express their views on all aspects of school life.
 This is usually carried out through Pupil Voice and the School Council which has an open forum for any issues or viewpoints to be raised.